-When you’re a student, looking for somewhere to live isn’t always as straightforward as it sounds.
+When you’re a student, and in particular, a student looking for accommodation in Plymouth then looking for somewhere to live isn’t always as straightforward as it sounds.
 You’re on a tight budget, so you need a place that fits your needs but isn’t too expensive.

 University halls may seem like a good option, but they can be much more expensive than renting a room in private rented student accommodation.
 Plus you get the added benefit of more freedom and independence when renting privately.

 Let’s check what both university halls and private rented accommodation offer, and how they differ.

 Once you enter a university hall, you’ll join a community of peers.
 This can be a great way to meet people when moving to a new town alone, but be aware that you have little control over who you live with!

 + Meeting new people – within a week you’ll get to know a lot of people and bound to make some new friends.

 + Cleaners – if you hate cleaning up, halls are great, as there are staff who will help you with this.

 + An RA (Residential Advisor/Assistant) is always around, and when you’re new, a Residential Advisor can be a huge plus.
 This is an older student who lives close by, and who is always there to lend a helping hand if you have a problem.

 + Security – Halls are normally monitored 24 hrs a day.

 – Lack of space – even the best hall accommodation might feel overcrowded, and you will definitely crave space for all your belongings.